-The College has recently signed up to the AoC Mental Health & Wellbeing charter.
+Last year the College has recently signed up to the AoC Mental Health & Wellbeing charter.
 This charter contains a number of pledges that the college has and will continue to implement to create an environment that promotes student and staff wellbeing and that proactively supports student and staff mental health.
+In June 2020, we were also delighted to hear that the College achieved the Investors In People Health & Wellbeing Award.
+This confirms that we have the right principles in place and that we have developed a good staff wellbeing strategy.
+This will be in place for 3 years.